EyasuTeshome/shifttracker/job-search/JSR-research-a-company-before-applying-for-a-job.md

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise.*

 Now go to your Student Dashboard and submit your exercise.

+## Additional research

+ *This research is optional.
+It can be very useful once you are invited to invertiews and move forward in the recruitment processes, because it will offer you information about *

+### Optional: Take a look into the industry

+Finding out about the industry in which a company operates can also be useful during the recruitment process.
+It will help you identify how the sector is performing, who the main competitors are, and the current challenges they face.
+So you will be able to talk about the challenges and opportunities of the company and, thus, show your ability to participate in strategic discussions.

+On the other hand, although there are many similarities in being a software developer for any organization, there are nuances between companies from different industries.
+Consider, for example, how different it will be working for an educational organization (i.e. a university, an edtech startup) or one from health services (i.e. a pharmaceutical, medical equipment, or medical insurance company), or retail (i.e. department stores, online stores, supermarkets).ome aspects, such as daily activities and job responsibilities, salary, lifestyle, and professional development opportunities, among others, might vary from one industry to the other.
+This is relevant information for you to continue analyzing if the company is a good fit for you.

+**Sussgeted steps to research an industry**

+1. Identify the industry to which the company belongs.
+2. Find information about the industry in surveys, overviews, or reports.
+3. Identify the main competitors in the sector and analyze how the company your are applying to is performing.

 ---